How to View RTMP Streams on the Raspberry Pi

 The third and final piece of the puzzle is omxplayer.
 This software is the video player that we will be utilizing to playback our RTMP stream on our Raspberry Pi.
 Omxplayer is a video player that is specifically made for the Raspberry Pi’s GPU, so it is perfect for our task.

-Two of these may require installing, while omxplayer comes on most installations of Raspbian some lite versions of it may exclude it so we will include it in our installation command.
+Two of these may require installing, while omxplayer comes on most installations of Raspberry Pi OS some lite versions of it may exclude it so we will include it in our installation command.

 Run the following command on your Raspberry Pi to install rtmpdump and omxplayer.